teaminsight/python-bertrpc/README.markdown

 BERTRPC
 =======

 A BERT-RPC client library for Python.
-A port of Tom Preston-Werner's [Ruby library](http://github.com/mojombo/bertrpc).
+A port of Tom Preston-Werner's [Ruby library](https://github.com/mojombo/bertrpc).

+This is a fork of [mjrusso/python-bertrpc](https://github.com/mjrusso/python-bertrpc).

 See the full BERT-RPC specification at [bert-rpc.org](http://bert-rpc.org).